Please be informed HealthConnexion has moved to #11-08

 • Muscle weakening

 Not all rotator cuff tears will cause pain but arm weakness and other symptoms may still be seen.
+Tears that happen suddenly due to a sharp fall usually result in intense pain and immediate weakness in your upper arm.

 How is a Rotator Cuff Tear diagnosed?